MarkelCA/TunaDB/README.md

 # TunaDB 🐟
 A key-value storage system written in Rust for learning purposes.
+Inspired by the book "Designing Data-Intensive Applications" by Martin Kleppmann.

+### Technical details
 It currently uses a simple length-prefixed binary encoding format for storage files and an in-memory byte offset HashMap as its indexing strategy.
 The server uses protocol buffers for communication with clients and is implemented using the gRPC framework.
-The client is a simple command-line interface that allows users to interact with the server using a TCP connection.

 Implementation details, including the storage/indexing algorithms and communication protocols, are abstracted and subject to change.
-There are plans to implement more sophisticated data structures, such as B-Trees and LSM-Trees, in the future, as well as a custom protocol for communication between the server and clients.
+There are plans to implement more sophisticated data structures, such as B-Trees and LSM-Trees, in the future, as well as a custom protocol for communication between the server and client.
 ## Build

 ### Requirements